petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/implementing-claritys-content-publishing-workflow.md

 Like Staging, Publications is a change-tracking tool for editing sites and content.
 However, under the hood, Publications is very different from Staging.
 Rather than duplicating all content and keeping two separate datasets in sync, Publications works with versioned records.
 Essentially, it uses a database column to keep track of changes and determine which version of the content is displayed.

-When enabled, contributors can create working environments called 'publications' where they make edits without affecting the production environment’s published site.
+When enabled, contributors can create working environments called 'publications' where they make edits without affecting the production environment's published site.
 Each publication is company-scoped and can group changes across multiple sites and asset libraries.
 Also, while Staging provides a single working environment for all team members, Publications users can create as many working environments as they need.
 And since these working environments are independent of each other, contributors can work on their own timelines and publish their changes without impacting other projects.

 ![Each publication functions as a branch based on the production environment.](./implementing-claritys-content-publishing-workflow/images/02.png)